thoughtbot/fishery/README.md

 ## Credits

 This project name was inspired by Patrick Rothfuss' _Kingkiller Chronicles_ books.
-In the books, the workshop is called the Fishery, which is short for Artificery.
+In the books, the artificery, or workshop, is called the Fishery for short.

 ## License